neiloy-neil/Innovate-Wave/README.md

 - `npm run dev` - Start development server
 - `npm run build` - Build for production
 - `npm run preview` - Preview production build

+## Deployment

+### Vercel Deployment

+This project is configured for easy deployment to Vercel:

+1. Push your code to a GitHub repository
+2. Log in to your Vercel account
+3. Click "New Project" and select your repository
+4. Vercel will automatically detect the project settings
+5. Click "Deploy" and your site will be live!

+The `vercel.json` file is included to handle client-side routing.

 ## Development Guidelines